Stock Analysis · Toll Brothers Inc (TOL)

 Fundamental

-Toll Brothers’ equity value is about $14.6B.
-The stock’s beta of ~1.47 indicates it has tended to move more than the overall market, which is common for companies tied to the housing cycle.
+Toll Brothers’ market capitalization is about $14.9B, placing it among the larger publicly traded U.S. homebuilders.
+The stock’s beta of ~1.47 indicates it has historically moved more than the broader market, which is common for economically sensitive companies.

 Growth (Medium)